neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_8_Hybrid_Search/README.md

-# Lab 8 - Hybrid Search (Optional)
+# Lab 8 - Hybrid Search

+> **Advanced Lab** - This lab builds on the core workshop (Labs 4-6) with advanced search techniques.

-In this optional lab, you'll learn how to combine fulltext (keyword) search with vector (semantic) search for improved retrieval accuracy.
+In this lab, you'll learn how to combine fulltext (keyword) search with vector (semantic) search for improved retrieval accuracy.
 Hybrid search gives you the precision of keyword matching with the semantic understanding of vector search.

 ## Prerequisites